kailash-manasarovar/statement/docs/timeline/2023/july.md

 ### Mortadelo y Filemón

-- Pictures of two cartoon men, Mortadelo y Filemón, I understood to reference the trumpet teacher and Dominic as crashing fools.
+- Pictures of two cartoon men, Mortadelo y Filemón, I understood to reference the trumpet teacher and Domingo as crashing fools.
 - It turns out that around this time the cartoonist died so that was in keeping with the times and, perhaps, was not related intentionally.

 ## Thailand